open-telemetry/opentelemetry.io/content/en/docs/collector/trace-receiver.md

 >
 > - Importing the `time` package in order to support the time.Duration type for
 >   the defaultInterval
-> - Importing the `go.opentelemetry.io/collector/config` package, which is where
+> - Importing the `go.opentelemetry.io/collector/component` package, which is where
->   the Receiver interface and the NewReceiverSettings() and NewComponentID()
->   functions are declared.
+>   `component.Config` is declared.
-> - Added a string constant called `typeStr` to represent the unique identifier
->   (component ID) of the receiver and assigned `tailtracer` as its value.
-This
->   ID is going to be used to fetch the receiver settings from the Collector's
+> - Importing the `go.opentelemetry.io/collector/receiver` package, which is where
->   config.
+>   `receiver.Factory` is declared.
 > - Added a `time.Duration` constant called `defaultInterval` to represent the
 >   default value for our receiver's `Interval` setting.
 We will be setting the
 >   default value for 1 minute hence the assignment of `1 * time.Minute` as its